 It’s also worth taking a moment to talk about how really rare this is.
 As we said, your body is a reasonably good insulator, so most every part of your body will be kept right around that 98.6 degree temperature.
 This almost always provides more than enough heat to combat even the most severe cold waves.

 Talk to Your Surgeon About Options

 But there are some exceptions, and it’s worth talking to your surgeon about the possibility, especially if you live in an area of the world that experiences cold weather.
-You might have more cause to do this if you’re looking for a breast augmentation in Minneapolis than if you’re looking at breast implants in Los Angeles.
+You might have more cause to do this if you’re looking for a breast augmentation in Chicago than if you’re looking at breast implants in Los Angeles.
 But it never hurts to have those kinds of conversations anyway.

 The more informed you are as a patient, the better you’ll be able to handle what comes your way.
 How does the weather affect your breast implants?
 In most cases, you’ll never notice–but every once in a while it might be something to ask your surgeon about.

 About the Author: Dan Voltz is a writer and marketer who has been creating content for plastic and cosmetic surgeons for over four years.
 He constantly communicates with surgeons in order to ensure that he is writing about topics that patients truly care about.